 The most famous experiment occurred in 2000 by Columbia University.
-They set out to better understand how people would convert from interest to sale based on more or less choices.
+They set out to better understand how people would convert from interest to sale based on more or fewer choices.
 During the time periods when 24 flavors were offered, 60% of people stopped to sample the jams, compared to 40% when only 6 flavors were offered.
 These numbers seem in favor of more choices, but the important question is this: which group purchased more?

 Of the customers who sampled 24 flavors, only 3% purchased, but of the customers who sampled 6, 30% purchased.

-If you run those numbers based on 100 people, 60 would stop when 24 flavors were offered, but less than 2 purchase (1.8 to be exact).
+If you run those numbers based on 100 people, 60 would stop when 24 flavors were offered, but less than 2 purchases (1.8 to be exact).
 When 6 flavors were sampled, 40 stopped at the table, and 12 purchased.

 How can you use this science to prevent choice paralysis?

 - Simplify.
 Consider the entire purchasing process, and all of the decisions someone is forced to make.
 How many buttons can they click on when you send out an email?
-How many menu choices to they have on your website?
+How many menu choices do they have on your website?
 What are the ways they can convert and actually buy something?

 - Re-consider your offerings.
 There is a reason that most large brands offer three pricing columns.
 Typically, we'll buy the middle offer -- and they know that.
-The lower offer doesn't usually include what we need, and the the most expensive offer is more than we want to spend.
+The lower offer doesn't usually include what we need, and the most expensive offer is more than we want to spend.
 The middle option is truly the happy medium.
 And, it helps us feel good about our decision.
 How can you apply the rule of three in your offerings?

 - Build trust.
 Part of choice paralysis is the fear of making the wrong decision.
 The more trust you've earned, the easier their decision will become.
 What value do you bring to the table that doesn't require someone to buy?
 How are you helping them discover their choices and feel good about their decision?